Arthur Allan Thomas: Trials

 Arthur Thomas's trial began on February 9, 1971.
 All of the evidence was presented.
 What was missing was a motive; the prosecution pointed to Arthur's admitted crush on Jeannette, and the gifts he sent to her, and said that his motive was romantic obsession.
 Len Demler testified for the prosecution.
 Arthur's wife and cousin both testified and were adamant that, on the night of the murders, Arthur was at home.
 On March 2nd, after two hours of deliberation, the jury found Arthur Thomas guilty.
 He was sentenced to life in prison.

 Arthur was taken to Paremoremo Prison on the outskirts of Auckland.
 'Pare', as it was called, was New Zealand's only maximum security prison.
 When it was built in 1968, it was hailed as the world's most technologically-advanced prison.
 It was designed to allow its 600 inmates a degree of freedom, but it was known as a harsh place.

 With Arthur in prison, Vivian Thomas campaigned for a new trial, and his legal team petitioned the Court of Appeal, which declined to order a new trial.
-While referencing the shell casing found in the Crewe's garden, the court said that the defense would have to prove that the bullets that killed the Crewes did not come from Arthur's gun.
+While referencing the shell casing found in the Crewe's garden, the court said that the defence would have to prove that the bullets that killed the Crewes did not come from Arthur's gun.

 In 1971, Vivian's uncle, Pat Veasey, founded the Arthur Thomas Retrial Committee.
 By this time, The New Zealand Herald division Wilson and Horton had published an entire magazine about the case.
 Vivian noted: "Anyone studying the story and pictures... must see the incredibly flimsy evidence with which my husband lost his freedom.
-This magazine has turned the people of New Zealand into a jury.”
+This magazine has turned the people of New Zealand into a jury."

 The Retrial Committee circulated petitions asking Prime Minister Keith Holyoake for a retrial.
-The petition bore 22,500 signatures, including 150 from Arthur’s fellow inmates.
+The petition bore 22,500 signatures, including 150 from Arthur's fellow inmates.
 Holyoake passed the petition to Governor-General Arthur Porritt, who ordered 82 year-old Supreme Court Justice George McGregor to review the case.
-On February 17, 1972, McGregor returned the opinion that there had been no miscarriage of justice.
+On 17 February 1972, McGregor returned the opinion that there had been no miscarriage of justice.